 Suicide rates have risen in the U.S. and make it the 10th leading cause of death.

-In the news this past week was the story of Andreas Lubitz, the Germanwings co-pilot who flew himself and 149 people into a mountain.
+In the news recently was the story of Andreas Lubitz, the Germanwings co-pilot who flew himself and 149 people into a mountain.
 Since then, it’s been discovered he was depressed and he had researched suicide methods and how to secure cockpit doors.